 - About the Authors

 Publish Date: 2020

-"Promoting Powerful Interactions Between Parents and Children" - In this article, Kristan Stewart-Henry and Amber Friesen want discuss how teachers can inspire families to use Powerful Interactions with their young children at home.
+"Promoting Powerful Interactions Between Parents and Children" - In this article, Kristan Stewart-Henry and Amber Friesen discuss how teachers can inspire families to use Powerful Interactions with their young children at home.
 (Teaching Young Children, August/September 2018)

 "Building Social and Emotional Skills at Home" - Tips families can use to help their children develop social and emotional skills.

 "Observation: The Key to Understanding Your Child" - Jarrod Green explores how families can carefully observe their children's behaviors and analyze them to better to determine what it means and how to respond.